One of the key priorities of the Centre for Future Health is support for early career researchers.

-The Centre has run several early career researcher fellowship competitions resulting in the appointment of twelve outstanding early career fellows.
+The Centre has run several early career researcher fellowship competitions resulting in the appointment of fourteen outstanding early career fellows.
 Their work has ranged across a number of departments including Health Sciences, Physics, Biology, History and Electronic Engineering.
 Details of their careers to date and of their projects are below.